Creating a will in Cyprus

 The EU passed a regulation which affects the creation and execution of wills in the Member States.
 In particular it:

 Allows a choice of law in the will in favour of the law of the country of nationality.
+This is particularly important for distributing immovable and movable property, as different succession laws may apply depending on the deceased’s domicile and the property’s location.
 In the absence of a choice of law, it applies the law of “habitual residence” of the deceased unless it is clear that the deceased was “manifestly more closely connected with another country”.

-Note: This brochure contains general information for the subject it deals with.
-You should get legal advice before taking any related actions.
+Note: This brochure contains general information about the subject it covers.
+It would help if you got legal advice before taking any related actions.